BenjaminKag/loresmith-api/README.md

 ## 📝 License
 © 2025 Benjamin Kagansky
 All Rights Reserved.

-This codebase is proprietary and may not be copied, modified, or distributed without explicit permission.
+This codebase is proprietary.
+Unauthorized copying, modification, distribution, or use is strictly prohibited without explicit permission.

 ---

 ## 🙌 Credits

 Developed by **Benjamin Kagansky**
-AI integration & backend architecture built with assistance from ChatGPT.
+Backend architecture and AI integration developed with AI-assisted tools.